 - Whether or not the unit where the incident occurred was staffed by dedicated monitor watchers, and if so, how was the responsibility to monitor the EKG divided between nursing staff and the monitor watchers;

 - What if any procedures were in place in the hospital with respect to the clinical parameters for alarm settings, e.g. were alarm settings properly modified to the individual patient, or were settings improperly altered to avoid triggering the alarm for patients whose heart rate or oxygen levels are “always on the low or high side”?

 - Was there a nurse specific or unit-wide practice with respect to disabling alarms?

 - Whether nursing staff misinterpreted or failed to interpret abnormal heart rhythms.

 When a patient attached to a machine designed to detect the warning signs of cardiac or respiratory arrest suffers the very event for which this machine was designed to detect, and that event goes unwitnessed, no explanation will suffice.
 It is regrettable, but reality that nurses intentionally disable alarms or change alarm settings in direct ignorance of parameters that are predetermined and designed to assure the safety of patients.

-If you or a loved one was recently admitted to a hospital and suffered injury which you feel was preventable, allow out attorneys to determine whether the hospital failed to take those necessary safeguards to protect you or your loved ones from harm.
+If you or a loved one was recently admitted to a hospital and suffered injury which you feel was preventable, allow our attorneys to determine whether the hospital failed to take necessary safeguards to protect the patient from harm.